istio/istio.io/content/docs/concepts/traffic-management/index.md

 regardless of network level failures, and that more meaningful failures can be injected at the application layer (for example, HTTP error codes) to exercise the resilience of an application.

-Operators can configure faults to be injected into requests that match specific criteria.
-Operators can further restrict the percentage of requests that should be subjected to faults.
+You can configure faults to be injected into requests that match specific conditions.
+You can further restrict the percentage of requests that should be subjected to faults.
 Two types of faults can be
 injected: delays and aborts.
 Delays are timing failures, mimicking increased network latency, or an overloaded upstream service.
 Aborts are